 We recognise that all children are individual and develop at their own rates; however, we aim to challenge and inspire children to progress across all areas of the curriculum.
 We carefully plan activities and gradually introduced more structure, over the course of the year, for example, children begin to learn to read through differentiated phonic sessions.
 This equips the children and supports them to become ‘school ready’ as they move from Superstars to Reception.

 The Outdoor Classroom

 Our rich and varied learning environment is reflected both inside and out.
-Accessed through the Green Room, our private, secure and covered play area with a low impact wet pour surface allows the children to have first hand contact with weather, seasons and the natural world all year round.
+Located just outside the Pre School building front door, our private and secure play area with a low impact wet pour surface allows the children to have first hand contact with weather, seasons and the natural world all year round.
 Our children love to put on their waterproofs and wellington boots to explore!

-Our Reception bungalow houses two large, bright and stimulating rooms providing a range of diverse experiences for children to explore.
-An adjoining covered outdoor area and garden with an adventure trail and ship, provides additional physical challenges for our youngsters.
+Our Reception is situated within the Infant School at Beardwood House.
 Both the indoor and outdoor provision is constantly reviewed and enhanced to reflect children’s interests, current topics and developmentally appropriate resources to stretch and challenge all.

 In Reception, learning takes place through a balance of focused teaching and carefully planned and resourced child initiated activities.
 Essential skills like reading, writing and mathematics are a key focus in preparation for children moving to Year One.

 Situated within the grounds of the Infant School, children benefit from the wider school facilities like the ICT suite, hall, playgrounds and school library.
 These areas become part of each child’s routine, over the course of the year, as the structure of the school day increases.

 We have had a brand new playground installed at Beardwood House where the children can play during breaks.
 Structured PE classes also take place on here that challenge the children, keeping them active and healthy!